genedan/cl-practitioners-guide/chapter_3/package_management.rst

 Email
 ^^^^^

+In the absence of a proper version control hosting provider to share code, one may wish to distribute code to teammates via company email.

 Why we shouldn't share code this way:

 * Companies may forbid attachments with certain code extensions (.py, .R).
 * If you shared your code and later make an update, you will need to send a new file.
 If your colleague also made their own update, they will need to manually inspect your new version and their version and hope that they didn't make any errors in doing so.
 * Emails are reactive, if you don't check your email, you might not know a new version is available.

-Communicative barriers:

-If you bring these points up to upper management, you may receive the counterargument since there are often workarounds.

 Shared Folders
 ^^^^^^^^^^^^^^